5 Best Head Lice Combs to Get Rid of Lice Eggs and Nits

 If you’re looking for more information about electric lice combs like the Robicomb and Nix Electronic Comb, you can read my article exclusively on electric lice combs here.

-Full Article and Reviews of Lice Combs
+Full Review of Lice Combs

 A good lice comb is critical to getting rid of lice quickly and, more importantly, getting rid of it for good.
 A mistake too many people make when trying to get rid of head lice is that they put a lot of energy into killing the adult lice bugs, but pay much less attention to removing lice eggs (nits) stuck in the hair.